 This resolve has some people worried.
-They are concerned that resolute means unwilling to stop until the economy breaks or inflation hits 2 percent.
+They are concerned that resolute means unwilling to stop until the economy breaks or inflation hits 2%.

-But that is not how I think about policy, nor is it the path communicated by the FOMC in its last statement.9 Resolute does not mean heedless.
+But that is not how I think about policy, nor is it the path communicated by the FOMC in its last statement (Board of Governors 2022a, b).
+Resolute does not mean heedless.
 This is especially important as we move into the next-and in many ways more difficult-phase of policy tightening.